What are the four types of academic citation?

 4. Secondary Citations

-As will be explained in more detail in Lessons 2 and 3, each of these citation types is used for slightly different reasons and in slightly different ways.
+As will be explained in more detail in Chapters 2 and 3, each of these citation types is used for slightly different reasons and in slightly different ways.
 Using the examples below for each of these four types, can you guess how and why these citations might are used differently?

 In brief, while integral citations (1) come at the beginning of a sentence and place an emphasis on the researcher or source author, non-integral citations (2) remove such emphasis by being placed in brackets at the end of a sentence or clause.
 Multiple-source citations (3), on the other hand, which are generally used sparingly by writers, are required when more than one source is being cited at any one time, perhaps to provide additional strength to a fact or argument.
 Finally, secondary citations (4) might also be used if the writer wishes to indicate that the information being cited is from a source that they haven’t directly read.

-Please note: while there are many different possible referencing styles such as APA or Chicago, all examples demonstrated in this lesson are of the Harvard Style of referencing as described in the book Cite Them Right.
+Please note: while there are many different possible referencing styles such as APA or Chicago, all examples demonstrated in this chapter are of the Harvard Style of referencing as described in the book Cite Them Right.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.